isocroft/kahtox/README.md

 This need is long ovedue. state management libraries like Redux were under too much pressure to manage both UI State (which actually doesn't need to be persisted) and Domain state (which is actually meant to be put into a state container and persisted across web sessions)

 However, this hasn't happened because everything is still built around verbosity and replacement.
-The idea is not to seek to replace Redux (even though [Redux could be better redesigned](https://hackernoon.com/redesigning-redux-b2baee8b8a38)) but to reduce the amount of "useless work" that libraries like MobX or Redux are doing - which is tracking UI State in the store state container.
+The idea is not to seek to replace Redux (even though [redux could be better redesigned](https://hackernoon.com/redesigning-redux-b2baee8b8a38)) but to reduce the amount of "useless work" that libraries like MobX or Redux are doing - which is tracking UI State in the store state container.

 ## Concepts